-The app is fast, reliable, and it works, also on mobile.
+Tech-wise, the app is fast, reliable, and it works, also on mobile.

 The mobile version is almost identical to its desktop counterpart, developed for macOS.
 Basic functionalities, including calendar, time-tracking, etc. are always on top, while more advanced features are hidden under the hamburger icon menu.
 I’m not much of a power user of the mobile version, but it looks fine and works really well.
 Having said that, both versions of the app mentioned above (the browser-based and the desktop one) do the trick for me just fine.

 Just to be clear, though—Harvest isn't just a time-tracker.
 As a team manager, you can also use it to log expenses and manage invoices on-the-go.
 You should give a try, even if you're just a one-man army doing freelance work.

 Calamari is a piece of HR software designed to assist with employee management and reduce the bureaucratic overhead related to tracking time off and employee attendance.
 It's not a Swiss army knife, though.
 Calamari offers you a really simple solution to the above-mentioned needs, and it delivers.

 Even though the mobile app has a mere 3.0 rating in the Google Play Store, it works just fine.
 Personally, I even think that the mobile app has been much more carefully thought out its Web dashboard-ish counterpart.
 Alas, I must warn you—the mobile version is available only in Polish.